Welcome to the official ‘Bach To Me’ website!

 This idea sparked from a performance I witnessed a few years back when the drummer and percussionist from Jamiraqui played a show with a didgeridoo player.
 Different?
 You bet.
 Aside from their actual live playing the three musicians also ran backing tracks that consisted of ‘soundscape’ pads.
 For those not familiar with that term think of lush strings and synthesized sounds.
 The performance was amazing and stuck in my mind because they had taken what would have been a mainly drumming only event, to making it more musical and importantly, more accessible.
 So I thought if I did something similar and played some tasty keyboard sounds over my drumming, that it would take the piece to a different space and also be different?
 This excited me and I firmly decided that this was how it was going to be.
 Or was it?

 Enter what you hear on the album… but let me back track a little.
 When I was around 16 years of age I used to (virtually every weekend) frequent a place called ‘The Branch Office’.
 This was around 1974.
-The Branch Office was the coolest live music venue in Johannesburg that showcased innovative music and at the time keyboard wiz Duncan Mackay and his amazing band enjoyed a permanent residency there.
-I was a complete ELP freak and what Duncan was doing was very similar, so for me this was musical heaven.
+The Branch Office was the coolest live music venue in Johannesburg that showcased innovative music and at the time keyboard player Duncan Mackay and his excellent band were doing a residency there.
+I was a complete ELP freak and what they were was doing was very similar, so for me this was musical heaven.
 The core of the band featured Duncan and a fine drummer called Mike Gray.
-Duncan’s talented brother Gordon joined the band for while on guitar, violin, piano and vocals.
-Both units astounded me because aside from Duncan pulling off the most ridiculous level of playing (ala Keith Emerson) with his hands, he also played bass pedals and sang!
-It was spectacular to behold.
-I never forgot this and subsequently bought his solo albums to follow.
+Duncan’s very talented brother Gordon joined the band for while on guitar, violin, piano and vocals which added a further element to the band.

 Brilliant guest musicians and thank you